Common challenges. Collaborative solutions.

 Hear from the experts, catch up with colleagues and friends, and share your perspectives on the new and evolving challenges facing joint action agencies and public power utilities.

 Who should attend

-The conference is open exclusively to CEOs and senior management of joint action agencies, their board members and commissioners, and American Public Power Association utility members.
+This premier leadership event is designed for CEOs and senior management of joint action agencies and state associations, their board members and commissioners, and public power utilities.